 Five Tips To Develop Food Truck Regulars

 - Build A Friendly Staff.
-Your food truck needs a friendly staff that greets and meets customers as soon as they walk up to your truck does more to develop food truck regulars than anything else.
+Your food truck needs a friendly staff that greets customers as soon as they walk up to your truck.
+This does more to develop food truck regulars than anything else.
 The greeting has to be sincere.
 It can’t be a scripted greeting.
 Make sure that you are known to the customers, and will always be available to speak with both new and regular customers.

 - Being Consistent.
 Consistency in the products you serve, their quality and cleanliness of your food truck all make coming to your food truck something customers want to experience again.
 It’s also important to have this consistency while your service staff provides each customer with the feeling that their visit is unique.